cristianvasquez/fast-project-architecture/README.md

-# fast-project-architecture
+# Semantic processor
-A high level view of the Semantic processor for FAST
+A high level view of a semantic processor that uses and depures OSLO Steps

 https://oslo.cristianvasquez.me/